2022/2023 Volunteer Board Members

 The primary task of the Benton County Cultural Coalition (BCCC) is to annually distribute funds from the Oregon Cultural Trust.
 These monies, based on county population, fund projects according to local community needs.

-The BCCC Board meets in late September to review submitted Letters of Intent, asking qualified organizations or individuals to apply.
-A grant writing networking event is held in October.
+The BCCC Board meets in late September to review the upcoming grant cycle.
+A grant writing networking event is held in September.
 Another meeting is held mid-November, to review grant applications and to select projects to be funded.

 Coalition board members are also a liaison for at least one grant recipient each year, staying in contact and sharing information between the recipient and the BCCC Board.
 Each liaison maintains contact from grant approval to final report, ensuring funding guidelines are heeded, and shares information with other BCCC members for use in BCCC publicity, and to encourage attendance at grant-funded events.